-In creating this pack we have sought to present a selection of themes and resources relating to the broader concept of empire, taking the impact of the Roman Empire on the people living in northern Britain as our starting point.
+The themes and resources relate to the broader concept of empire.
+Our starting part is the impact of the Roman Empire on the people living in northern Britain.

 Historical Framework: From conquest to Hadrian’s Wall

-Head of Vespasian, image of cast from the British Museum on loan to Tullie House
+Head of Vespasian (jpg image), image of cast from the British Museum on loan to Tullie House Museum and Art Gallery

-‘Shock & Awe’ poster (Redman Brothers) from the Eagles Have Landed Exhibition
+‘Shock & Awe' (jpg image) poster (Redman Brothers) from the Eagles Have Landed Exhibition

 Propaganda and Spin: The Introduction of Coins

-Coin of Domitianus, part of a hoard found at Chalgrove, Oxfordshire.
+Coin of Domitianus (jpg image), part of a hoard found at Chalgrove, Oxfordshire.
 Domitianus was emperor for about 1 week in AD 271 but still found it imperative to mint coins.

-‘A Closer Look at Coins’ – for use by students, particularly suited for use during a visit to the Eagles Have Landed exhibition or other Roman site/gallery
+‘A Closer Look at Coins' (PDF) – for use by students, particularly suited for use during a visit to a Roman site/gallery

-How we construct our reputations, an article by Lisa Jardine.
+How we construct our reputations (PDF), an article by Lisa Jardine.
 This explores the construct of reputation and image by present day politicians.

 Destruction, Assimilation and Expansion of Beliefs